CodePushGo/website/src/content/blog/en/how-to-handle-user-data-in-capacitor-apps.md

 ### Storage Time Rules

 Different types of user data should have defined retention periods based on their purpose and level of sensitivity.
-Below is a suggested framework for managing data retention in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/):
+Below is a suggested framework for managing data retention in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/):

 | Data Type | Retention Period | Justification |
 | --- | --- | --- |